Cervical Dystonia

 Can cervical dystonia be cured?

-Yes, it can impact daily life and mobility.
+Yes, it can significantly impact daily activities due to pain, limited mobility, and social embarrassment.

 If you have any feedback, please get in touch.